-If you are receiving benefits, but are still struggling to meet your rent payments, you may be eligible for a Discretionary Housing Payment (DHP).
+If you are receiving Housing Benefit or Universal Credit that includes housing costs, but are still struggling to meet your rent payments, you may be eligible for a Discretionary Housing Payment (DHP).

-To qualify, you must currently be entitled to Housing Benefit or the housing costs element of Universal Credit, and in need of more help with your housing costs.
+To qualify, you must currently be entitled to Housing Benefit or the housing costs element of Universal Credit, and in need of financial help to cover your rent payments.
 DHPs cover certain circumstances of financial hardship.
 Please read the guidelines below, to see if they apply to you.

 The scheme covers these situations

-- reductions in your Housing Benefit or Universal Credit payments, due to benefit rules changes (for example, the benefit cap or under-occupancy of additional bedrooms in your home)
+- reductions in your Housing Benefit or Universal Credit housing costs payments, due to changes in the benefit rules (for example, the benefit cap or under-occupancy of additional bedrooms in your home)

-- shortfalls between Housing Benefit or Universal Credit payments and the amount of your rent for other reasons.
+- shortfalls between Housing Benefit or Universal Credit housing costs payments and the amount of your rent for other reasons.
 We will look at the circumstances of each case individually.

 - rent arrears (being behind on your rent payments)